SparseLinearAlgebra/cuBool/README.md

 ```

 This step can be easily undone by removing old aliases and creating new one
 for the desired gcc version on your machine.
+Also you can safely omit this step
+if you want to build library from the command line only.

 Useful links:
 - [NVIDIA Drivers installation Ubuntu](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-20-04-focal-fossa-linux)